RodriguesRBruno/DataPrepPipelines/pipeline_examples/rano/README.md

 Where `data` is the output data directory defined in [Section 1.1.2](#112-output-data), `{SUBJECT_ID}` and `{TIMEPOINT}` must be substituted for the corresponding SubjectID and Timepoint of each data point.
 Note that this is in the `finalized` directory, signalling the review has been done.
 Once the Tumor Segmentation is in the `finalized` directory, the pipeline will automatically detect it and proceed for this subject. ***IMPORTANT!!
 Do NOT change the filename when moving the file into the finalized directory!*** The pipeline will only detect the reviewed Tumor Segmentation if it keeps the exact same filename.

 Please do this review process for all subjects in the study.
-If the brain mask itself must be corrected for any subjects, please refer to [Section 5.2](#52-brain-mask-correction).
+If the brain mask itself must be corrected for any subjects, please refer to [Section 5.1.2](#512-brain-mask-correction).
 Note that modifying the Brain Mask of a Subject will cause the pipeline to rollback to the Brain Extraction step corresponding to that subject to run again, after which the given Tumor Segmentation must be manually approved once ready.

-#### 5.2 Brain Mask Correction
+#### 5.1.2 Brain Mask Correction

 If the automatic brain mask is correct, no action from this section is required.
-However, it is also possible to make corrections to the automatic brain mask, if necessary.
-Once the pipeline reaches the manual approval step for a given subject/timepoint, the brain mask file will be located at the path below:
+However, it is also possible to make corrections to the automatic brain mask, if necessary. **Note that if the Brain Mask is modified, the pipeline will go back to the Brain Extraction stage for this subject, then run Tumor Extraction and await for manual approval once again oncfe the Tumor Extraction is completed.** Once the pipeline reaches the manual approval step for a given subject/timepoint, the brain mask file will be located at the path below:

 ```
 data/manual_review/brain_mask/{SUBJECT_ID}/{TIMEPOINT/under_review/brainMask_fused.nii.gz